 - Heat oil and butter in a large skillet over medium-high heat until butter is melted.

-- Add chicken to skillet and sear for 5 to 7 minutes per side, or until golden brown and cooked through.
-Chicken is cooked through when internal temperature reaches 165˚F. Please use an Instant Read Meat Thermometer for accuracy.
+- Add chicken to skillet and sear for 5 to 7 minutes per side or until golden brown and cooked through.
+Chicken is cooked through when the internal temperature reaches 165˚F. Please use an Instant Read Meat Thermometer for accuracy.
 The thicker the chicken, the longer it will take to cook.
-If skillet isn't big enough, cook the chicken in batches.
+If the skillet isn't big enough, cook the chicken in batches.